jocko-jc/red-tts/README.md

 Trial of unified code for both platforms

-NB: for older windows versions (i.e XP and 7), use simple-say.red, (based on vbs, as powershell is not always available on these platforms)
+NB: for older windows versions (i.e XP and 7), use simple-say.red, (based on vbs, instead of powershell not always available on these platforms)

 usage: